chinapandaman/PyPDFForm/docs/examples.md

 ## Preview a PDF form

 This example demos how to preview a PDF form.
-The preview can be used to inspect the elements' names for the PDF form.
+The preview can be used to inspect the widgets' names for the PDF form.
-The generated output will have each element's name labeled on top of it in red.
+The generated output will have each widget's name labeled on top of it in red.

 ```python
 import os